 Lily family (Liliaceae)

-Description: This introduced perennial plant is 1-3' tall and unbranched.
+Description: This herbaceous perennial plant is 1-3' tall and unbranched.
 The central stem is round and hairless.
 Sometimes the lower stem becomes draped with the membranous sheaths of the outer layers of its skin and former leaves.
 These sheaths are brittle, light brown, and dried out.
 Along the lower half of the stem, there are a few alternate leaves that are up to 10" long and ¾" across at the base.
 They are linear and sword-shaped, hollow on the inside toward the base, and hairless.
 Relative to the stem, these fragile and rather floppy leaves are semi-erect, but they often bend at the middle or at the base.
 Each leaf is more or less round in circumference, becoming slightly flattened on the upper side toward the base, where it wraps around the stem.
 The central stem terminates in a long naked stalk of flowers and/or aerial bulblets.
 Usually, a sessile cluster of aerial bulblets is produced; a few flowers on slender pedicels may appear above the bulbets.
 On rare occasions, an umbel of flowers will develop without bulblets.
 Regardless of whether flowers or bulblets are produced, the mature inflorescence is about about 2-3" across.
 During an early stage of development, the entire inflorescence is covered by a sack-like membrane that is rounded at the bottom and pointed at the top.
 This membrane splits open to release the bulbets and/or flowers.
 A dried remnant of this membrane usually persists at the base of the inflorescence.
-The bulblets are green to dark red, about 1/3" long, and ovoid.
+The bulblets are green to dark red, about 1/3" (8 mm.) long, and ovoid.
 Each bulblet has a long green tail that is about 1" long.
 The small flowers are green, white, or light purple.
 Each flower is about ¼" long, consisting of 6 tepals that are erect or slightly spreading.
 The blooming period can occur from late spring to mid-summer and lasts about 2-3 weeks.
 While the flowers are not noticeably fragrant, the foliage has a strong garlic aroma.
 Each flower is replaced by a 3-celled capsule containing several small black seeds.
 The root system consists of a bulb with secondary roots.
 Bulblets are often formed underground as offsets of the mother plant.
 This plant usually reproduces vegetatively by means of the aerial and underground bulblets, but it can also reproduce by seed when flowers are produced.
 This plant often forms colonies of variable size.

 Cultivation: This plant thrives in full or partial sun, moist to slightly dry conditions, and a heavy soil containing some clay.
 However, other kinds of soil are tolerated as well.
 This plant can spread aggressively and is difficult to get rid off.
 Occasionally, it invades lawns, especially when mowing is performed on an irregular basis.